 Cost Of Prenatal Checkups: $6000 – $29,500

-The first trimester usually carries the most risk but there is nothing much to be done except to take care of the mother’s health.
-Take note that your the trimester begins on the first day of your last period which means, by the time you find out that you’re pregnant you’re probably 5 weeks in which gives you enough time to schedule in 1-2 check-ups.
+Take note that your the trimester begins on the first day of your last period which means, which means by the time you find out that you’re pregnant you probably enough time to schedule in 2-3 check-ups in your first trimester.

 Baby Supplies – $4000 – $27,500